pandelislag/landing-code/README.md

 ### Continued development

 In future projects i would like to learn more consepts about vannilla Js and try out new techniques.
 Also i want to learn some libraries  like css, bootstrap5 and Sass.
-Ny purpose is to make my code more usefull and more effecient.
+My purpose is to make my code more usefull and more effecient.

 ### Useful resources